snaxgameengine/PhysXForSnaX/README.md

   - Make sure SnaX, SnaX SDK and PhysX are found!
   - For GPU-accelerated PhysX to work, you will need to manually find PhysXDevice64.dll which should be located in the _buildtrees_-directory of VCPKG, eg. <MY_VCPKG_INSTALL_DIR>\buildtrees\physx\src\56e20a36fa-e946c8d6a1\physx\bin\win.x86_64.vc142.mt\release.
-  - __We recommend to build a separate project for the Debug and Release builds.
-See comment below!__
   - Generate!
 - Open the project in Visual Studio 2017/2019.
 The _SnaX_ project is selected as startup-project pr default.
 - Build the solution by pressing F5.